AppFlowy-IO/AppFlowy-Docs/essential-documentation/appflowy-x-openai.md

 * **AI Writer**: Ask AI to write anything for you.
 Let AI draft it for you whenever you're starting something new.
 * **Summarize**: Auto-generate a nice summary for an article, your proposal, or anything else.
-* **Fix spelling & grammar**: With one click away, catch and fix spelling and grammatical errors, enhance the readability and clarity of your text, and provide context-aware suggestions.
+* **Fix spelling & grammar**: With one click, catch and fix spelling and grammatical errors, enhance the readability and clarity of your text, and provide context-aware suggestions.
 * **Improve Writing**: There is no need to switch between different tools; simply highlight the text and ask AI to quickly transform it into something better and more suitable for the task.
 * **Make longer:** AI will automatically rewrite its response with more copy.